-Executive bribery and corrupt exchanges (v\32\04)
+Executive bribery and corrupt exchanges (v_32_04)

-Data source V-Dem Original variable v2exbribe Name in dataset v_32_04 Definition Question: How routinely do members of the executive (the head of state, the head of government and cabinet ministers) or their agents grant favours in exchange for bribes or other material inducements?
-Responses: 0: It is routine and expected.
-1: It happens more often than not in dealings with the executive.
-2: It happens but is unpredictable; those dealing with the executive find it hard to predict when an inducement will be required.
-3: It happens occasionally but is not expected.
-4: It never, or hardly ever, happens.
-Original scale Ordinal, converted to interval by the measurement model.
-Citation Pemstein et al. (2020) Coppedge et al. (2023) Data manipulation for aggregation Recoded into 20 categories, each containing five percentiles, ranging from 1 (the lowest five percentiles) to 20 (the highest five percentiles).
-Indicator of 3.
-Rule of Law 3.2.
-Absence of Corruption Aggregation IRT to construct subattribute 3.2.
-Absence of Corruption.
-Final scale Scaled to range from 0 (lowest score) to 1 (highest score).
+-Dem 2exbribe 32_04 uestion: How routinely do members of the executive (the head of state, the head of government and cabinet ministers) or their gents grant favours in exchange for bribes or other material aducements? esponses: It is routine and expected.
+It happens more often than not in dealings with the executive.
+It happens but is unpredictable; those dealing with the executive and it hard to predict when an inducement will be required.
+It happens occasionally but is not expected.
+It never, or hardly ever, happens. rdinal, converted to interval by the measurement model. emstein et al. (2020) oppedge et al. (2024) ecoded into 20 categories, each containing five percentiles, anging from 1 (the lowest five percentiles) to 20 (the highest five ercentiles). .
+Rule of Law .2.
+Absence of Corruption RT to construct subattribute 3.2.
+Absence of Corruption. caled to range from 0 (lowest score) to 1 (highest score).

-Corruption (v\32\05)

-Corruption (v_c 72_00)
+Corruption (v_32_05)

 Data source ICRG

 Original variable Corruption (F)

-Name in dataset v_32_05
+Name in data set v_32_05

 Definition This is an assessment of corruption within the political system.
 The most common form of corruption met directly by business is financial corruption in the form of demands for special payments and bribes connected with import and export licences, exchange controls, tax assessments, police protection or loans.
 Although this measure takes such corruption into account, it is more concerned with actual or potential corruption in the form of excessive patronage, nepotism, job reservations, 'favour-for-favours', secret party funding and suspiciously close ties between politics and business.

 Original scale Interval

 Citation Howell (2011)

 Data manipulation for aggregation

 Indicator of 3.
 Rule of Law 3.2.
 Absence of Corruption

 Aggregation IRT to construct subattribute 3.2.
 Absence of Corruption.

 Final scale Scaled to range from 0 (lowest score) to 1 (highest score).

+C2 Functioning of government (v_32_06)

-C2 Functioning of government (v\32\06)
+C2 Functioning of government (v_32_00)

-or government (v_02_00)

 Data source FITW

 Original variable C2

-Name in dataset v_32_06
+Name in data set v_32_06

 Definition Question: Are safeguards against official corruption strong and effective?
 Country scores vary between 0 (worst) and 4 (best).

 Original scale Ordinal

-Citation Freedom House (2023)
+Citation Freedom House (2024)

 Data manipulation for aggregation

 Indicator of 3.
 Rule of Law 3.2.
 Absence of Corruption

 Aggregation IRT to construct subattribute 3.2.
 Absence of Corruption.

 Final scale Scaled to range from 0 (lowest score) to 1 (highest score).

-Prosecution of office abuse (v\32\07)

 Prosecution of office abuse (v_32_07)

+· · · · · · · · · · · · · · · · · · ·

 Data source вті

 Original variable prosecution

-Name in dataset v_32_07
+Name in data set v_32_07

-Definition Countries scored from 1 to 10, following the statements listed below: 1 Officeholders who break the law and engage in corruption can do so without fear of legal consequences or adverse publicity.
-2 3 4 Officeholders who break the law and engage in corruption are not adequately prosecuted, but occasionally attract adverse publicity.
-5 6 7 Officeholders who break the law and engage in corruption generally are prosecuted under established laws and often attract adverse publicity, but occasionally slip through political, legal or procedural loopholes.
-8 9 10 Officeholders who break the law and engage in corruption are prosecuted rigorously under established laws and always attract adverse publicity.
+Definition Countries scored from 1 to 10, following the statements listed below: 1.
+Officeholders who break the law and engage in corruption can do so without fear of legal consequences or adverse publicity.
+2. 3.
+4. Officeholders who break the law and engage in corruption are not adequately prosecuted, but occasionally attract adverse publicity.
+5. 6.
+7. Officeholders who break the law and engage in corruption generally are prosecuted under established laws and often attract adverse publicity, but occasionally slip through political, legal or procedural loopholes.
+8. 9.
+10. Officeholders who break the law and engage in corruption are prosecuted rigorously under established laws and always attract adverse publicity.

 Original scale Ordinal

-Citation Bertelsmann Stiftung (2023)
+Citation Bertelsmann Stiftung (2024)

 Data manipulation for aggregation

 Indicator of 3.
 Rule of Law 3.2.
 Absence of Corruption

 Aggregation IRT to construct subattribute 3.2.
 Absence of Corruption.

 Final scale Scaled to range from 0 (lowest score) to 1 (highest score).

-Executive respects constitution (v\33\01)
+Executive respects constitution (v_33_01)